Marketing

 3. Choose Search keywords from the options.

-4. Click on the columns icon located in the upper right corner of the table.
+4. Click on the columns icon in the table's upper right corner.

-6. To view your current Quality Score along with its components, add the following columns to your statistics table: Quality Score, Landing Page Experience, Expected CTR and Ad Relevance.
+6. To view your current Quality Score and its components, add the following columns to your statistics table: Quality Score, Landing Page Experience, Expected CTR, and Ad Relevance.

 7. For historical data on Quality Score for the selected reporting period, include these metrics: Quality Score (hist.), Landing Page Experience (hist.), Ad Relevance (hist.) and Expected CTR (hist.)